mediacurrent/olas2021/drupal/practices/module-development.md

 When working directly inside a class' code, you can instead use Dependency Injection.
 For a detailed example of how to use dependency injection, visit the [Dependency Injection for a Form](https://www.drupal.org/docs/drupal-apis/services-and-dependency-injection/dependency-injection-for-a-form) page.

 # Using hooks to alter behavior

+Drupal provides a large variety of hooks (see [this page](https://api.drupal.org/api/drupal/core%21core.api.php/group/hooks/9.1.x) for the full list) that can be used to alter and extend its behavior in a variety of contexts.

+For example, variables passed to a twig template for a node can be modified with `hook_preprocess_node()` or a form could be modified to add additional validation with `hook_form_alter()`.

 # Defining custom pages and blocks